p42ai/js-assistant/README.md

 # FAQ

 - **Does P42 analyse my code in the P42 cloud?**
-  No. Your code remains on your computer and all P42 code analysis happens on your computer.
+  No. When you use the P42 JavaScript Assistant for VS Code, your source code remains on your computer and all P42 code analysis happens on your computer.
 No code or other data is transferred to a cloud service by the P42 extension.

 - **How can I disable a refactoring / suggestions?**
   You can disable them by adding a section in the `p42.config.toml` configuration file.
 See Configuration above.